MelodyYX/ARFeatures_ProjectTango/README.md

 1. Create a new project, import Tango SDK, Download all the objects into this repository.

-2. Add "Tango Point Cloud", "Tango Manager", "Tango AR Camera" to Scenes, and setup the same as Tango-examples-Unity-AugmentedReality.
+2. Drag "Tango Point Cloud", "Tango Manager", "Tango AR Camera" into Scenes, and setup the same as Tango-examples-Unity-AugmentedReality.

 3. Create a 2D object "screenshotPic" to "Tango AR Camera".

-4. Create an object named "GUIController", add script "FeaturesGUIController" to it.
+4. Create an object named "GUIController", add script "FeaturesGUIController" into it.

-5. Create 2D object "Line", add Text "Distance" to "Line".
+5. Create 2D object "Line", add Text "Distance" into "Line".
 Adjust their color and size.

 6. Find your own icon pictures and add them to FeaturesGUIController.